disintegrate-es/disintegrate/README.md

         // Create a PostgreSQL event store
         let event_store = PgEventStore::new(pool, serde).await?;

-        // Create a DecisionMaker
+        // Create a Postgres DecisionMaker
-        let decision_maker = DecisionMaker::new(event_store);
+        let decision_maker = disintegrate_postgres::decision_maker(event_store);

         // Make the decision.
-This performs the business decision and persists
+This performs the business decision and persists the changes into the
-        // the changes into the event store decision_maker
+        // event store
+        decision_maker
             .make(AddItem::new("user-1".to_string(), "item-1".to_string(), 4))
             .await?;